 The Horst Görtz Institute for IT Security (HGI) is one of the largest and oldest institutes in the field of IT security in Europe.

 The digital world is now part of everyday life for many people, and with it digital data.
-The use and analysis of this data on the one hand and its security on the other is the subject of this focus area.
+The use and analysis of this data, on the one hand, and its security, on the other, are the subject of this focus area.

 CASA is the Center for Cyber Security Research at Ruhr-Universität Bochum.
 The aim is to make the digital world more secure in the long term.
 Together, the researchers develop effective solutions against powerful cyber attackers.